Orasi/Mustard-Ruby/README.md

 Or install it yourself as:

-    $ gem install MustardClient
+    $ gem install mustard_client

 ## Usage

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+ TODO

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/MustardClient.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Orasi/Mustard-Ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).